-Telecommunication in CanadaThe development of telecommunications in Canada is roughly equivalent to the average of the European Union.
-Under the country code +1, there were a total of 50.02 m connections in 2020.
-Among them were 36.09 m million mobile phones, which corresponds to an average of 0.95 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Mobile communications and Internet in CanadaThe development of telecommunications in Canada is roughly equivalent to the United States.
+Under the country code +1, there were a total of 45.15 million connections in 2021.
+Among them were 33.61 million mobile phones, which corresponds to an average of 0.88 per person.
+In the US, this figure is 1.1 mobile phones per person.

-With about 8.74 m webhosts, Canada is below the world's average by population.
+With about 8.74 million webhosts, Canada is below the world's average by population.
 At the end of 2020, 1.52 million of these, or about 17 percent, were secured with SSL or comparable encryption.

 Back to overview: Canada

-Development of telephone and internet connectionsWith an average download speed of 171.74 Mbit/second for fixed-network broadband internet, Canada ranked 19th in an international comparison.
-The upload rate of only 71.56 Mbit/second was significantly lower (29th place).
-The quality of the Internet, consisting of signal fluctuations (jitter) and latency, is very far ahead at 20th place.
+Internet speed for cell phones and fixed networkWith an average download speed of 146.07 Mbit/second for fixed-network broadband internet, Canada ranks 16th in an international comparison.
+The upload rate of only 37.50 Mbit/second was significantly lower (56th place).

-In mobile internet, i.e. on tablets and smartphones, Canada comes 16th with a download speed of 92.42 Mbit/second.
-The upload speed of around 13 Mbit was enough for 64th place.
+In mobile internet, i.e., on tablets and smartphones, Canada comes 14th with a download speed of 92.63 Mbit/second.
+The upload speed of around 12 Mbit was only enough for 66th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.

 Access to the internet in Canada from 1990 - 2021

 Broadband internet in Canada 1998 - 2021Canada is doing very well in the expansion of broadband internet connections.
 Around 93 percent of all residents have access to the internet.
 Around 42 percent have their own fast internet connection, which is at least faster than the former ISDN (more than 256 kbit/s).
 All fixed connections via DSL, cable or satellite were counted here, but not those connected to the internet via mobile communications.